 Section 16 of the National Planning Policy Framework requires all planning applications to consider how their proposal takes sub-surface and built heritage assets into account.

-The Tyne and Wear Archaeology Service based at Newcastle City Council provide advice on planning applications across the whole of Tyne and Wear.
+The Tyne and Wear Archaeology Service based within the Urban Design and Conservation Team at Newcastle City Council provide advice on planning applications across the whole of Tyne and Wear.
 Early consultation with the service is important as it can protect against costly, unexpected finds of high significance.

 The Service can provide an initial appraisal of the likelihood that archaeologically sensitive deposits need to be considered for any specific planning application, and give advice on the steps that may need to be taken at each stage of the process.